 - Other health conditions occasionally cause pain that radiates to the back.
 This can include constipation and other intestinal problems, ovarian conditions in women, and perhaps others.

 BACK PAIN DURING DEVELOPMENT PROGRAMS

-This can occur even if one has had extensive chiropractic or osteopathic manipulation, or other therapies such as massage, Rolfing or other body work.
-If the body is too tired, toxic or out of balance, these therapies can only do so much, in my experience.
-One may think that the structure has been corrected, and then one may be surprised when further healing occurs during a nutritional balancing system.
+This can occur even if one has had extensive chiropractic or osteopathic manipulation, or other therapies such as massage, Rolfing or other bodywork.
+One may think that the structure has been corrected by these therapies, but further healing may occur during a development program.

-Dehydration can cause pain in the area of the kidneys, which are in the lower back area.
+Dehydration can occur on a development program.
+It can cause back pain in the area of the kidneys or the mid to low back area.
 This type of pain can occur at any time during a nutritional balancing program.

 It is due to either: